Welcome to St. Alexis Orthodox Mission! A Mission of Joy!

-NB: Ordinarily, only Sunday morning services are held at St Alexis.
+†NB: Ordinarily, only Sunday morning services are held at St Alexis.
 This will be the case this year with the Beheading of the Forerunner on August 29, the Liturgical New Year on September 1, the Feast of the Nativity of the Theotokos on September 8, and the Exaltation of the Holy Cross on September 14.
 Please check with other Florida local churches for availability of these and other church services: Annunciation Orthodox Church, Jacksonville; St. Justin Martyr Orthodox Church, Jacksonville; Holy Cross Antiochian Church; Ormond Beach; Holy Trinity Greek Orthodox Church, St. Augustine; and St. Demetrios Greek Orthodox Church, Daytona Beach.

 "The Church, being the presence, the Temple of the Holy Spirit, is that reality in which the very dichotomy of authority and freedom is constantly transcended and overcome, and this activity is the very life of the Church, the victory of communion over alienation and externality."